1. Charity Name

 The Association shall be called “The Tolkien Society” and shall have its base in the United Kingdom.
 The Society shall be a charity governed by English law.

-Subject to the matters set out below the Society and its property shall be administered and managed in accordance with this constitution by the members of the Executive Committee, constituted by clause 8 of this constitution.
+Subject to the matters set out below The Tolkien Society (hereafter “the Society”) and its property shall be administered and managed in accordance with this Constitution by the members of the Executive Committee, constituted by clause 8 of this Constitution.

 The Society shall seek to educate the public in, and promote research into, the life and works of Professor John Ronald Reuel Tolkien CBE.